 - You want to avoid probate

-- Someone, often a child or disabled family member, is incapable of managing wealth and assets
+- Someone, often a child or disabled family member, is incapable of managing money or assets

 - You want to transfer assets quickly after death